aljus7/FanCommander/README.md

 *** Source: ArchWiki; https://wiki.archlinux.org/title/Fan_speed_control; 25.6.2025 ***

 ### Install:
+You can try to run: https://github.com/aljus7/FanCommander/blob/main/install.sh to go through wizard.<br>
+Dont forget to ```chmod 744 ./install.sh```<br><br>
+If wizard install doesent work for you, you either can fix it or follow instructions:<br>
 1. Copy fancontrol binary to /usr/local/bin (recommended) or any other location: <br>
 ```sudo cp ./fanCommander /usr/local/bin/``` <br>
 2. Make executable: <br>